STEPHANIE SELLARS as Veronica

-Jake Choi is an actor who has performed through out New York City on stage, film, tv and national commercials.
-A versatile talent, he has a recurring role on TV’s “Younger” and has appeared in “Broad City” and “Gotham” as well as on film as a Korean TV newscaster in Money Monster.
-Choi recently played a gangster on NBC’s “The Mysteries of Laura,” and he displayed his romantic leading man chops in the feature film Front Cover.
+Jake Choi is an actor who has performed throughout New York City on stage, film, TV and national commercials.
+A versatile talent, he was selected for the ABC diversity casting showcase which landed him the role of Miggy in the new ABC series “Single Parents”.
+Choi has had recurring roles on TV’s “Younger” and has appeared in “Broad City” and “Gotham” as well as on film as a Korean TV newscaster in Money Monster.
+Choi played a gangster on NBC’s “The Mysteries of Laura,” and he displayed his romantic leading man chops in the feature film Front Cover.
 In this delightful romantic comedy-drama available on Netflix, Choi shows his deft comic timing as Ryan, a gay stylist hired to makeover a reluctant Chinese actor, Ning (James Chen).
 The film raises important questions about the representation of Asians in media.
-He is thrilled to be playing the romantic lead again in Lust Life, which also raises important questions about relationships and diversity in film.
+He is thrilled to have played the romantic lead again in Lust Life Love, which also raises important questions about representation and diversity in film.

 MAKEDA DECLET as Maya

 Makeda is an LA-based actress and playwright who hails from the East New York section of Brooklyn, New York.
-She attended New York University where she received her BFA in theater, studying at The Experimental Theater Wing, ITW Amsterdam, and The Classical Studio.
-Acting credits include recurring roles on Tyler Perry’s “House of Payne” (TBS) and “Being Mary Jane” (BET).
-As well as roles on “Veep” (HBO), “Bosch” (Amazon), “How to Get Away with Murder” (ABC), “Brooklyn Nine-Nine” (FOX).
-Makeda is developing a new play, Hammer, with the Moving Arts Theater in Los Angeles. http://movingarts.org/madlab-2017-writers/
+She attended New York University where she received her BFA in theater.
+Acting credits include recurring roles on Tyler Perry’s, “House of Payne” (TBS) and “Being Mary Jane” (BET), as well as roles on “Veep” (HBO, “Forever” (Amazon), “How to Get Away with Murder” (ABC), and “Brooklyn Nine-Nine” (FOX), to name a few.
+She is also a member of EST, LA and The Echo Theater Company.tp://movingarts.org/madlab-2017-writers/

 JEANNA HAN as Joanne